-Guiding Employers Through the Business Sponsorship Process
+Guiding Employers Through The Business Sponsorship Process

 We understand the difficulty of finding the right person for the job.
 We also understand the challenge of retaining them as employees.
 The Law Offices of Susan W. Scheer counsels businesses seeking to sponsor employees, both skilled and unskilled, for employment in the United States.
 If you have a specific foreign employee in mind, we can guide you through the sponsorship process.
 Contact our New Jersey H1B Visa Lawyer for more details.